 Let’s be honest, who wouldn’t love a music video starring Sir Ian McKellen?
 In “Listen to the Man,” the beloved actor is meant to make a brief and silent cameo while George sings to the camera, but over the course of the video, steals the spotlight for himself.
 It comes to a head at the bridge, when the video stops for George to address him in a comedic sketch, which ultimately ends with them singing together to end the video.
 The subtle, self-deprecating jokes and insertion of a legend (for no apparent reason) make this video simultaneously funny and quintessentially George Ezra.

 1. “Pretty Shining People”

-Ezra has truly come into his own over the years, and it shows in his most recent video “Pretty Shining People.”
+George has truly come into his own over the years, and it shows in his most recent video “Pretty Shining People.”
 It follows a concept fans will likely have seen before, like in One Direction’s “Best Song Ever,” as a musician battles his corporate label for creative control.
-“Pretty Shining People” adds Ezra’s signature twist by casting the music executives as children.
-Throughout the video, the children are unfazed, as Ezra works hard to impress and brainstorm ideas for how to sell his personality as a product.
-The song’s lyric “Am I losing touch?” feels particularly apt, like Ezra is working to connect to an increasingly young and alienated audience.
-By the end of the video, however, the young executives embrace the niche Ezra’s carved out for himself and they all celebrate together.
+“Pretty Shining People” adds George’s signature twist by casting the music executives as children.
+Throughout the video, the children are unfazed, as George works hard to impress and brainstorm ideas for how to sell his personality as a product.
+The song’s lyric “Am I losing touch?” feels particularly apt, like George is working to connect to an increasingly young and alienated audience.
+By the end of the video, however, the young executives embrace the niche George’s carved out for himself and they all celebrate together.

 It’s been wonderful to see George Ezra come into his own as an artist over the years and allow his passion for the music to drive his career.
 Happy birthday, George!